Updated October 2023

 Your personal data is maintained on our servers or those of our service providers and will be accessible by authorized employees, representatives, agents, and service providers for the purposes described herein.

 If you are successful: we will retain your personal data for no longer than is necessary for the purposes of the recruitment process.
 If you become a Samsara employee/intern, your relevant personal data will become a part of your employee/intern file and may be used later for the management of the employment/internship relationship.

 If you are not successful: we will retain your personal data for 12 months following notice of your last unsuccessful application with us to the extent the General Data Protection Regulation (EU Regulation 2016/679) (“EU GDPR”) and its incorporation into the laws of England and Wales, Scotland, and Northern Ireland by virtue of section 3 of the UK European Union (Withdrawal) Act 2018 (“UK GDPR”) (the EU GDPR and UK GDPR together the “GDPR”) or Canadian privacy laws are applicable.
-Otherwise, to the extent allowed by applicable law, we shall retain your personal data for 36 months following the notice of your last unsuccessful application with us.
+Otherwise, to the extent allowed by applicable law, we shall retain your personal data for 48 months following the notice of your last unsuccessful application with us.
+These retention periods also apply from the date candidate data is added to our systems, should the candidate not engage with or apply for a role at Samsara.
 We retain your personal data for such reasonable periods of time for various reasons (e.g., in case we need to repeat the recruitment process, evidence that we have not discriminated against candidates on prohibited grounds, or evidence that we have conducted the recruitment process in a fair and transparent way).

 5. How do we disclose your personal data?